KarimElhedaby/SocketChatApp/README.md

 ### MVVM Architecture

 - Ensure that the components follow the MVVM architectural pattern.

-### Multi-Module Architecture
+### Testing

-- Modules should be structured logically, and dependencies between them should be well-defined.
+- All components should be unit-tested using appropriate testing frameworks.

-This documentation template provides a starting point for describing each component in your Android project.
-Adjust it as needed based on your project's specific requirements and conventions.
+- Use Coroutines Test for testing suspending functions and flows.